-That was when fellow songwriter and lead singer Bob Welch left the band in 1975 and was replaced by two singer/songwriters: Lindsey Buckingham and Stevie Nicks.
+That was in 1974 when fellow songwriter and lead singer Bob Welch left the band and was replaced by two unproven singer/songwriters: Californians Lindsey Buckingham and Stevie Nicks.

 The lineup that would become Fleetwood Mac’s most famous was about to begin as they released the next album, simply titled Fleetwood Mac.

 The addition of Buckingham/Nicks would prove lucrative, but it was McVie who penned the band’s first major chart success, the unlikely hit “Over My Head,” which reached the top 20 in the U.S. in early 1976.

 That song, McVie later admitted, was inspired by her new bandmate Buckingham, whom she thought could be “cold as ice” one minute and a great person the next.
 It was the first real taste of how the band’s interrelationships would influence them artistically and otherwise in the coming years.

 “Over My Head” was the first of the band’s three top-20 hits from that eponymous album, with “Rhiannon” (written and sung by new band mate Stevie Nicks) and McVie’s “Say You Love Me” both peaking at No. 11 later in 1976.
 It was while the latter song was charting that Fleetwood Mac reached No. 1–more than a year after its release in 1975–setting a record for longest climb to the top of the Billboard 200 at the time.